 Other, net.
-The increase between the three month periods was principally due to an increase in AFUDC on equity of \$19.7 million.
+The increase between the three month periods is principally due to an increase in AFUDC on equity of \$19.7 million offset by a decrease in net gains related to non-hedged interest rate derivatives of \$14.7 million.

-The increase in other, net, between the nine month periods was principally due to an increase in AFUDC on equity of \$45.2 million and \$7.1 million from the excess of CIAC related to a \$40.0 million reimbursement in connection with an extension on our Southeast Bossier pipeline (see Note 2 to our condensed consolidated financial statements).
+The increase in other, net between the nine month periods is principally due to an increase in AFUDC on equity of \$45.2 million and \$7.1 million from the excess of CIAC related to a \$40.0 million reimbursement in connection with an extension on our Southeast Bossier pipeline (see Note 2 to our condensed consolidated financial statements).
+The increase in other, net, was offset by a decrease in net gains related to non-hedged interest rate derivates of \$31.8 million.